home-battles/previous_tabs/README.md

 ## Workflow Example

-1. Press `Alt+W` → Opens popup showing all currently open tabs sorted by recent usage
+1. Press `Alt + W` → Opens popup showing all currently open tabs sorted by recent usage
 2. Press `W` three times → Cycles selection to the 4th most recently used tab
 3. Press `Enter` → Switches to that tab
 4. Or simply click on any tab in the list to switch to it immediately